 Visit the project website for further details.

 The notion of ‘curatorial experience design’ points in two directions at once.
-In the first instance it aims to capture the significant shifts currently underway in heritage interpretation, from mixed reality environments to performance-led narrative experiences.
-In the second it highlights the rapid uptake of co-curated and co-produced methods across the sector – participatory programmes that aim to broaden the ‘experience’ of curating to non-experts and disenfranchised groups.
+In the first instance it aimed to capture significant shifts in heritage interpretation, from mixed reality environments to performance-led narrative experiences.
+In the second it highlighted the rapid uptake of co-curated and co-produced methods across the sector – participatory programmes that aim to broaden the ‘experience’ of curating to non-experts and disenfranchised groups.

 How might these two trends contradict or reinforce each other as part of the emerging experience economy?
 To what extent is the curatorial a useful lens through which to understand these developments?
 In what ways might critical heritage scholarship engage productively with the processes and ideas of experiential and immersive design?
 This two-year project – funded by the Arts and Humanities Research Council (AHRC) as part of their Early Career Leadership Fellows scheme – aimed to stimulate new thinking and new design approaches across the broad field of critical-creative heritage practice.